Anil Kapoor: 2010–present: Subsequent success

 Kapoor kicked off the decade alongside Aditya Roy Kapur in the prison thriller Malang (2020).
 Kapoor played a corrupt police inspector and was praised for his performance.
 Malang became a commercial success.
 He next played a fictional version of himself in black comedy AK vs AK, alongside Anurag Kashyap.
 The names "AK" in the title are the initials of the two leads.
 Directed by Vikramaditya Motwane, the film was released on Netflix to positive reviews, with Kapoor's performance receiving particular praise as one of the best of his career.
 This also marked Kapoor's first time working with his son Harsh Varrdhan Kapoor.

 In 2022, Kapoor starred with Harsh Varrdhan Kapoor in the western thriller Thar, produced by Netflix.
 His portrayal of a 1980s police inspector, earned high praise despite mixed reviews for the film, earned him the Filmfare OTT Award for Best Supporting Actor in a Web Original Film.
 He played a hedonistic, unfaithful husband and irresponsible father in the family dramedy Jugjugg Jeeyo.
 Tushar Joshi of India Today called him the film's standout performer, while Taran Adarsh of Bollywood Hungama deemed him "flawless," noting his skilful balancing of dramatic highs and lows.
 This role earned him his record setting fourth Best Supporting Actor award at the 68th Filmfare Awards.

 Kapoor co-produced and made a cameo in female sex comedy Thank You for Coming (2023), which premiered at the 2023 Toronto International Film Festival (TIFF) in the Gala Presentations section, but turned out to be a financial failure.
 In the 2023 action film Animal, directed by Sandeep Reddy Vanga, Kapoor played a powerful industrialist and strict father to Ranbir Kapoor's character.
-The controversial film became one of the highest-grossing Indian films of all time and Kapoor's highest-grossing film to date, earning him another Filmfare Award nomination for Best Supporting Actor.
+The controversial film became one of the highest-grossing Indian films of all time and Kapoor's highest-grossing Indian film to date, earning him another Filmfare Award nomination for Best Supporting Actor.

 He then starred in Siddharth Anand's Fighter, alongside Hrithik Roshan and Deepika Padukone.
 The film fictionalises the 2019 military events between India and Pakistan, including the Pulwama attack, the Balakot airstrike, and the subsequent border skirmishes.
 It was a hit, topping overseas box office charts.
 He later starred in action thriller Savi (2024), also featuring Divya Khosla and Harshvardhan Rane.
 It was an adaptation of 2008 French film Anything for Her.

-Kapoor appeared in the YRF Spy Universe film War 2 as the Chief of RAW Colonel Vikrant Kaul.
-He will reprise his role in the seventh instalment in the universe Alpha starring Alia Bhatt, Sharvari, and Bobby Deol.
+Kapoor appeared in the YRF Spy Universe film War 2 (2025) as the Chief of RAW Colonel Vikrant Kaul.
+He reprised this role in the seventh instalment in the universe, Alpha (2026), starring Alia Bhatt, Sharvari, and Bobby Deol.